-In the summer of 2016 Lon-art team travelled to Lesvos to be part of Symbiosis Festival, an international arts festival that will link between cultures of the Mediterranean and approach the refugee crisis through the arts.
+In the summer of 2016 the Lon-art team travelled to Lesvos to be part of the Symbiosis Festival, an international arts festival that links cultures of the Mediterranean and approaches the refugee crisis through the arts.

-When we were invited to be part of such an inspiring event, we did not think it twice, as Symbiosis represents everything we believe in and aim at as an organisation – the importance of art as a means to build bridges between cultures, to create social awareness and contribute to positive changes in society.
+When we were invited to be part of such an inspiring event, we did not think it twice, as Symbiosis represents everything we believe in and aim at as an organisation – the importance of the arts as a way to build bridges between cultures, to create social awareness and contribute to positive changes in society.

-We worked mainly at Kara Tepe and Moria refugee camps in Lesbos.
-We were going there, and in the middle of the camps we set tables full of art materials.
+We worked mainly at Kara Tepe and Moria refugee camps in Lesvos.
+In the middle of the camps we set tables full of art materials.
 Children of all ages approached us and started drawing, painting and creating postcards.
 Most of the times we were overwhelmed by the interest of children in arts and in creating new things.

-Day by day boredom and sadness are trying to be pulled away by tens of volunteers from NGO’s, musicians and art organisations that, like us, are trying their best in making these children’s life slightly happier.
+Day by day boredom and sadness are being pulled away by dozens of volunteers from NGO’s, musicians and art organisations that, like us, try their best to make these children’s life slightly happier.

-Going to the camps and meeting people that came to Lesbos with the only purpose of dedicating their time to other people in need, makes you realise how beautiful the human being can be.
-However, in the other hand, looking at the camps and reflecting on the causes of this human disaster drives you to the darkest place of the human being.
+Going to the camps and meeting people that came to Lesvos with the only purpose of dedicating their time to other people in need, made us realise how beautiful human beings can be.
+However, looking at the camps and reflecting on the causes of this human disaster drives you to the darkest places of the human being.

 our journey in Lesbos